PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1010 passed, 5 deselected, 2 warnings in 125.56s` for the full sequential
   direct suite.

+The QKV weighted-sum NHWC bridge now also belongs to `passes/attention_layout.py`.
+The exact implementation and its nested constant helper moved behind the legacy wrapper.
+Existing characterization preserves the QKV producer topology, scalar weights, reduction/merge chain, cloned shared constants, metadata, quantization, and terminal NHWC rewiring.

+Verification completed with:

+- `17 passed, 758 deselected` for focused architecture and the QKV weighted sum bridge;
+- `1010 passed, 5 deselected, 2 warnings in 125.36s` for the full sequential
+  direct suite.

-The next characterized attention increment is the weighted-sum NHWC bridge.
-Keep the uncharacterized SA/PA MirrorPad mega-pattern in the lowerer until a focused semantic fixture exists.
+Before the next attention increment, inventory the remaining attention-named passes and select only those with focused characterization.
+Keep the uncharacterized SA/PA MirrorPad mega-pattern in the lowerer until a semantic fixture exists.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`